-My copy of the book came from a second hand bookstore but thankfully the book was reissued last year.
+My copy of the book came from a second hand bookstore but thankfully the book was reissued a few years ago.
 If you’re on the lookout for a new “go to” cookbook this is an excellent choice.
 Of all my mom’s cookbooks, this is the one she has used most often.

-This is about the easiest cake recipe you’ll ever find.
+This is about the easiest gingerbread cake recipe you’ll ever find.

 You simply toss the egg, butter and molasses in on top of the sifted dry ingredients, mix well then add the boiling water.
 To make things even easier I line the pan with parchment paper.
-The cake comes out without a hitch and the pan in a cinch to wash.
+The cake comes out without a hitch and the pan is easier to wash.